opencast/opencast/docs/guides/developer/docs/develop/setup-opencast-for-develop.md

 this changes permanently, you have to run `mvn clean install` in the the assemblies directory again.
 Your current instance will be deleted by the new assembly!

-In several cases the `bundle:watch` can bring Karaf in an unstable condition, as dependencies between bundles will not correctly be restored, after the new bundle has been deployed.
+In several cases the `bundle:watch` can put Karaf in an unstable condition, as dependencies between bundles will not correctly be restored after the new bundle has been deployed.

 ### Examples